heitormegale/Chromaesthesia/README.md

 The overlap is based on the length of the file, thus if the files have the same length the end result will play at a constant bpm.

 The initial part of the sound and the overlap are stiched toghether, then the process will be repeated for all sounds, being mindfull that they should start at the end of the last one.

+An example of a final melody can be found below, as it is noticible the sounds are attached toghether and we don't allow them to fully decay befor the next sound is played.

+### Reverse Translation

 An example of a final melody can be found below:

 ![Odeofjoy](demos/Odeofjoy.wav)